UBC-CIC/Optimizing-Sedation/docs/Configuration.md

 The following is an example to help illustrate this.

-The rows in the table are colour coded to match the entries in the config file that they correspond to.
+The rows in the table are colour coded to match the objects in the config file that they correspond to.
 The "EEG" row in the table corresponds to the `searchCodes` object in the yellow box.
 The "ENT" row in the table corresponds to the `searchCodes` object in the green box.
 If the object in the yellow box were deleted, the "EEG" row on the table would be deleted.
 If the object in the green box were deleted, the "ENT" row on the table would be deleted.
 ![alt text](images/configTableRows.png)
 ![alt text](images/configSearchCodesEntries.png)

 ### Name
 This property specifies the name of the medical assessment.
 This name is displayed in the `Type of Assessment` column of the table on the dashboard.

-Using the previous example, the names in the `Type of Assessment` column in the dashboard's table are determined by the `name` property in the config file.
+The names in the `Type of Assessment` column in the dashboard's table are determined by the `name` property in the config file.
 The name displayed in the table can be changed by editing the name property in the config file.
 ![alt text](images/configTableName.png)
 ![alt text](images/configSearchCodesName.png)